-The main tasks are bioinformatics analyses of Nanopore long-read genome data and other various omics data sets, working closely together with another PhD student.
+The main tasks are bioinformatics analyses of nanopore long-read sequencing data and other various omics data sets, working closely together with another PhD student.
 Specifically, but not limited to:

 Estimate the effect of structural variants on phenotypes and gene regulation by statistical genomics approach

 Publish solid peer-review papers